 “The most common cause of acne-like bumps in the bikini area is a condition called folliculitis, which is an inflammation, and sometimes infection, around the hair follicles,” says Hadley King, M.D., a consulting dermatologist for AcneFree.
 “Folliculitis can present as red bumps, pus-filled bumps, or sometimes larger boil-like nodules.”
 Razor burn — tiny little red, almost rash-like bumps — can also sometimes look like acne.

 There is another type of vulvar acne that is closer to the pimples that pop up elsewhere on your body: Hidradenitis suppurativa, also known as “acne inversa.”
 “This is a chronic skin condition characterized by inflamed and swollen bumps and nodules that are typically painful and can drain fluid or pus,” King says.
 In addition to your groin, these bumps also commonly show up under your arms and breasts.
 Dermatologists are not 100 percent sure what causes it, but a combo of dysfunctional apocrine sweat glands and genetics seem to play a role, King says.

 How do you know if a bump is more serious?

 Anytime you see a bump down there, a mini moment of panic is understandable — sexually transmitted infections (STIs) can also manifest as red bumps on your genitals.
 If you have any pain, burning, sensitivity or fluid coming out of the spot in question, go see your gynecologist.

 It is also not uncommon for ingrown hairs to masquerade as acne, King says.
 “They can appear like painful pus-filled bumps or cysts.
-From the surface it can be difficult to distinguish these bumps but acne lesions do not contain a trapped hair as ingrown hairs do,” she says.
+From the surface, it can be difficult to distinguish these bumps but acne lesions do not contain trapped hair as ingrown hairs do,” she says.